5 Best Places to Live in Hertfordshire

 This price range makes the town attractive as it will give you more space without breaking the bank too much on your salary.

 The cost of living here also means that wages are higher than they would be elsewhere.
 According to figures from last year, this was up by 14% compared with other areas within Hertfordshire.

 One possible con

 One downside could be transport links.
 But there’s still plenty going on with two mainline stations very close: Berkhamsted and Hemel Hempstead plus buses into nearby towns like Tring or Watford.

-With a population of around 42,000, this town is located about 17 miles from the centre of London.
+A beautiful market town with a population of around 42,000, is located about 17 miles from the center of London.

 It’s seen as an attractive location because it has everything you could need.
 From major stores like Selfridges and Marks & Spencer) to leisure facilities – including a cinema and theatre.